 C-Vitamin (water-soluble) or ascorbic acid contributes to building the connective tissue that holds muscles attached to the bones.
 Besides, C-Vitamin also contributes to improving the absorption of iron and helps prevent the constant depletion of the cell walls, which is bigger for runners.
 Their cells are more vulnerable because of the great oxidation.
 Some long-distance runners using C-vitamin in hard training periods and particularly in the winter to prevent colds.

-C-Vitamins does not necessarily prevent disease.
+C-Vitamins do not necessarily prevent disease.
 However, a possible ill period may be shortened.
 The need for C-vitamin increases a lot if you train hard, since C-vitamins are among the water-soluble vitamins, and thus flushes out with sweat.
 If you smoke, it will also be a good idea to get an extra supply.
 Coffee inhibits the uptake of C-vitamin and calcium.

-Some diet experts advise against the great supplements of C – vitamin for several reasons: it is still unknown exactly how large amounts that affect the ability to absorb and use other substances and high doses can irritate the stomach and cause diarrhea.
+Some diet experts advise against the great supplements of C – vitamin for several reasons: it is still unknown exactly how large amounts affect the ability to absorb and use other substances and high doses can irritate the stomach and cause diarrhea.
 Besides, doses over 200 mg automatically excrete via the urine but it can avoid by spreading the dose in several portions.

 C-vitamin comes mainly from cabbage, black currants, citrus fruits, kiwi, new potatoes and juice.

 E-Vitamin is fat-soluble.
-There have been allegations promote that large doses of E – vitamin should be favorable to the endurance which of course would be beneficial for long-distance runners, but that could not be substantiated.
+There have been allegations promote that large doses of E – vitamin should be favorable to endurance which of course would be beneficial for long-distance runners, but that could not be substantiated.
 On the contrary, we warn against taking large daily supplements of E – vitamin as it might have side effects.
-If you take blood thinners, you should not take extra E – vitamin without first talking to your doctor, as it can be harmful.
+If you take blood thinners, you should not take extra E – vitamins without first talking to your doctor, as it can be harmful.
 The daily need is about 10 mg, and there is nothing to suggest that hard training would increase the need.